My Favorite Socially Distant Place is Full of People Now

 And I am not sure how I feel about it.

-Yet, I wasn’t overly concerned with my walk, as I rarely see many people there, anyway.
+Yet, I wasn’t overly concerned with my walk, as I rarely see many people there.

 But then they closed the schools and my place of work

-I realized at this moment that he had no PE class to go to, and it was my responsibility to make sure we all got out of the house and received our daily dose of Vitamin D.
+I realized then that he had no PE class to attend, and it was my responsibility to make sure we all got out of the house and received our daily dose of Vitamin D.

 That first day the increase in people at the lake was barely noticeable.

 After roughly four days of walking with my whole family and our two dogs (who should be the king and queen of all things socially distant as one doesn’t like people and doesn’t like dogs), I felt the strain.

 My arms hurt from trying to control two large dogs.